AlexanderFranse/newConnect4/NOTES.md

         -- ✅ write e2e test to end the game
     - Update makeMove component with a victory check after dropping the player's disc.
         -- ✅ No victory, actually updating existing testcase.
+        -- ✅ Horizontal victory for player
+            -- ✅ Add unit to determine if there is a horizontal victory for player ✅ Three connected disc, playing on adjacent to it --> true ✅ Two connected discs, playing on a adjacent to it --> false -- ✅fix the component test
-        -- 🍅 Horizontal victory
+        -- 🍅 Horizontal victory for bot
-            -- 🍅 Add unit to determine if there is a horizontal victory 🍅 Three connected disc, playing on adjacent to it --> true 🍅 Two connected discs, playing on a adjacent to it --> false Time to refactor (if any)
+            -- ✅ Add unit to determine if there is a horizontal victory for bot ✅ Three connected disc, playing on adjacent to it --> true ✅ Two connected discs, playing on a adjacent to it --> false -- 🍅 fix the mocking of columnForBotToDropDisc() function